hackathons-com/ideas.hackathons.com/ideation.md

 	5. Post content
 		1. Create new epics/sub-forums/whatever we call it
 			* Create new topics within/associated to these
 		2. Pin/Star/Mark Important posts for future use
 			* For resources like good Medium posts on how to organize a hackathon, for example
 	6. Information Feed
 		1. Searchable
 			1. Tags/filters
+				* Use AI to make more relevant searches so it isn't plainsearch bringing up content with the exact tag?
-			2. Be able to toggle algorithmic filtering for your feed
+			2. Be able to toggle algorithmic filtering for your feed?
 	7. Message other Users
 	8. Follow Users
 		* Their posts are automatically put into feed
 2. Requirements
 	1. Site
 		1. Restrictions on viewing site content if not logged in?
-			* What content
+			* What content?
+				* Full Names?
+				* Links to other sites?
+(IE Stalking to Facebook or w/e)
 	2. User profile
 		1. Real identification (Facebook, LinkedIn)
 		2. Do we have an age restriction?
 			* 13 is min age to avoid COPPA
 	3. Posting content
 		1. Real name will be shown with post
 		2. Integrate external content into posts?
+(IE Facebook previews when you post a link?)
 			1. HH specific integrations (Can it be implemented with Socket.io?)
 				* GitHub, SO, ChallengePost, etc.
 			2. Blogging